-An objective measure of English proficiency must be
+An objective measure of English proficiency must be SECURE.

 English3, Chief Technology Officer